• Skip to main content

 Instructions

 • Heat the milk and cream gently.
-Combine milk, heavy cream, and the vanilla bean pod in a medium saucepan.
-Cook over medium heat until it begins to simmer and bubbles appear around the edge of the saucepan.
+Split the vanilla bean in half and scrape out the seeds with a paring knife's dull (non-cutting) side.
+In a medium saucepan, Add the vanilla beans, pod, milk and cream.
+Cook over low heat until it begins to simmer and bubbles appear around the edge of the saucepan.
 Whatever you do- don't boil the milk.
+Turn the heat off.

 • Whisk eggs and sugar.
 Place the yolks and 100g/½ cup sugar in a medium-sized mixing bowl and whisk until thickened and pale.

-• Combine the two mixtures.
-Temper the egg yolks.
+• Combine the two mixtures & temper the egg yolks.
+Remove the vanilla pod from the milk mixture and discard.
 While whisking the yolks continuously, pour a cupful of the milk mixture in a thin stream.
 Then slowly pour in the remainder.
 TIP: place the bowl on a tea towel to stop it from sliding around.
-And whisk until thoroughly combined.
-Pour the mixture straight back into the saucepan and return to low heat on the stovetop.
+Whisk until thoroughly combined.

 Whilst continuously whisking, heat the custard until it thickens.
 Test it has thickened by coating the back of a spoon and running your finger through it- if the pass stays- the custard is sufficiently thickened.
 If it joins then carry on heating on the stovetop.